justcallmekoko/Arduino-FastLED-Music-Visualizer/README.md

     - [Pins](#pins)

 ## Intro
+An Arduino based music visualizer using the FastLED library and a strip of individually addressable LEDs.
 Imagine this scenario.
 Does this not make you want to create your own music visualizer?

 `> want to be super cool 1337 h4x0r 420 cuck`